ungleich/cdist/cdist/conf/type/__package_apt/man.rst

 BOOLEAN PARAMETERS
 ------------------
+install-recommends
+    If the package will be installed, it also installs recommended packages with it.
+It will not install recommended packages if the original package is already installed.

+    In most cases, it is recommended to install recommended packages separatly to control which additional packages will be installed to avoid useless installed packages.

 purge-if-absent
     If this parameter is given when state is `absent`, the package is purged from the system (using `--purge`).